Limit distributions of branching Markov chains: Boundary correspondence

 \subsection{Boundary transfer operator}

-\note{W: Is ``measurable theory...'' standard terminology ?
-It is not the theory which is measurable.} Below we are going to use the standard facts from the measurable theory of Markov operators, e.g., see \textsc{Foguel} \cite{Foguel80}.
+Below we are going to use the standard facts from the measurable theory of Markov operators, e.g., see \textsc{Foguel} \cite{Foguel80}.
 We recall that, given two measure spaces $(X,\mu_X)$ and $(Y,\mu_Y)$, a linear operator

 is called \sfemph{Markov} if it preserves constants, is positive and order continuous, i.e., \begin{enumerate}[{\rm (i)}] \item $B \1_Y = \1_X$\;, \item $B\ph\ge 0$ for any $\ph\ge 0$ \;, \item $B \ph_k \da 0$ for any sequence $\ph_k\da 0$ \;. \end{enumerate}